Графични страници

 3. An Ecclesiastical Establishment of a very

-simple nature is required in India.
-There is no place for Deans, Prebendaries, and Canons: Even the Romish Church has them not.
+simple nature is required in India. place for Deans, Prebendaries, and Canons: Even the Romish Church has them not.
 There must, however, be an intermediate dignity between Bishops and Chaplains; not only for the performance of essential and appropriate duties, but to preserve some harmony of gradation in the Establishment.
 The office of Archdeacon will be explained hereafter.

 4. The European Chaplains to be appointed, as at present, to the principal Civil and Military stations.